-Introverts are often more thoughtful, and while they like to be engaged in meaningful social interactions, they don't necessarily enjoy socializing with people.
+Introverts, on the other hand, are often more thoughtful, and while they may like to be engaged in meaningful social interactions, they don't necessarily need to be around others to feel their best.
 They may often need time alone to recharge by themselves.
-Both introverts and extroverts can need alone time, but it's especially important for introverts; they may require it to recuperate, and in this time alone, they can feel energized.
-In being alone, an introvert who is powerful and independent can sometimes gain enough energy to act with an extroverted personality around others.
-However, unlike extroverts, they often cannot maintain a highly social personality for long and will eventually feel drained and need to recuperate in a less energetic setting.
+Both introverts and extroverts can need alone time, but it can be especially important for introverts.
+After being alone, an introvert can sometimes gain enough energy to act with an extroverted personality around others.
+However, unlike extroverts, they often cannot maintain a highly social personality for long and may eventually feel drained and need to recuperate in a less energetic setting.

 Sensing Or Intuition (S Or N)

-People who get the S, or the "sensing," result are much more likely to observe things in terms of more concrete aspects, and think about how practical things are.
-A sensing individual will often focus on the physical reality, following their five senses — touch, taste, smell, hearing, and sight.
-They tend to be more concerned with what is actually happening in the present moment and use experience as a guide.
+People who get the S, or the "sensing," result may be much more likely to observe things in terms of more concrete aspects and think about how things practically.
+A sensing individual might often focus on the physical reality, following their five senses — touch, taste, smell, hearing, and sight.
+They can tend to be more concerned with what is actually happening in the present moment and use experience as a guide.

 Thinking And Feeling (T Or F)

-Individuals who are “thinkers” tend to be more analytical and like to find basic truths and principles when making decisions.
-Individuals who are “feelers” tend to make decisions based on feelings and emotions.
+Individuals who are “thinkers” might tend to be more analytical and like to find basic truths and principles when making decisions.
+Individuals who are “feelers” may be more likely to make decisions based on feelings and emotions.
 They may weigh other peoples’ feelings or points of view in a situation before making a decision, as well as their own.
-They may like to keep peace and harmony in their relationships.
+Likewise, they might prefer to keep peace and harmony in their relationships.

 Judging And Perceiving (J Or P)

-The last scale, judging and perceiving, of the MBTI involves how an individual may orient themselves in their outer world, including how they like to live in their outside world and what others tend to see in them.
+The last scale, judging and perceiving, involves how an individual may orient themselves in their outer world, including how they like to live and what others tend to see in them.

 The Sixteen Personality Types